This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-- In a small saucepan over low heat, combine the chopped unsweetened chocolate and cubed butter.
-Stir occasionally until it’s fully melted, about 5 minutes.
+- In a small saucepan over low heat, melt the chopped unsweetened chocolate and cubed butter, stirring occasionally, about 5 minutes.
+This step can also be done in the microwave on 50 percent power.2 oz unsweetened chocolate, 1/2 cup (113g) unsalted butter

-- Meanwhile, in a larger mixing bowl, beat the sugar and eggs plus additional egg yolk with an electric mixer for 1 minute, until the mixture is pale yellow and doubled in volume.
+- In a large mixing bowl, beat the granulated sugar, eggs, and egg yolk with an electric mixer for 1 minute, until pale yellow and doubled in volume.1 1/4 cups (248g) granulated sugar, 2 large eggs, 1 large egg yolk

 Brownies look yummy.
 Is there a substitute for eggs as being vegetarian.
 Please advise.
 Thank you